Why there is reason for concern (and hope for improvement)

 Rethinking human-animal interactions

 Prioritizing healthy animals is essential, allowing them to express natural behaviours and live pain-free lives through advancements in technology and behavioural science.
 However, focusing solely on welfare is insufficient.
 Western societies may also have to re-evaluate their relationships with animals, aiming for more meaningful connections.
 This would involve the acknowledgement of a shared ecological embodiment.
 Such transformation can even leverage animal source foods as catalysts for societal change, evoking a deep connectivity and driving impactful transformations in how people view sourcing concerns.
 Imaginative shifts, like considering grazing lands as communal dining tables, could aid in this transformation.
 Recognizing the inherent value of all beings, beyond their role as food, could lead to a shift from being mere eaters of 'meat' (sarcophages) to acknowledging our place as eaters of 'animals' (zoophages).
-Embracing the complexity of our relationships with animals, the 'virtuous omnivore' acknowledges the tension between ethical considerations and consumption choices.
+By embracing the complexity of our relationships with animals, the 'virtuous omnivore' acknowledges the tension between ethical considerations and consumption choices.